JoeyHendricks/python-benchmark-harness/README.md

 ### Intrusive Testing

-Not all functions hold the same risk as of forming a potential performance problem like others.
+Not all functions hold the same risk of forming a potential performance problem like others.
-Therefore it is possible with QuickPotato to choose which function should be measured and profiled.
+Therefore it is possible with QuickPotato to pick and choose which function should be measured and profiled.

 The chosen functions need to be fitted with a performance_critical decorator so QuickPotato knows that this function needs to be tested when executed during a unit performance test.